 After working hard to heal for 10 long years I finally thought I was done and could start to live life.
 Boy, was I wrong!
 More memories of abuse came up.
 The realization that my mother, the woman I had come to regard as a victim herself, as well as my grandfather, had joined in the abuse, was overwhelming.
 I wanted to die all over again – I just couldn’t believe this had happened!
 I experienced a new round of denial, until I had the sobering realization that this had indeed occurred, that my memories were real, and that I had more work to do.

-After many years of intense therapy, I have been in six different 12-Step programs and dealt with 14 addictions and self-abusive behavior disorders.
+After many years of intense therapy, I have been in eight different 12-Step programs and dealt with 14 addictions and self-abusive behavior disorders.
 One day at a time, I am now ready and able to give back.
 I started a nonprofit in 2009, Your Strength to Heal.
 At first, my focus was almost exclusively on establishing a residential facility and program for women like me.
 I was disappointed, to say the least, when it didn’t just happen automatically.
 After all, I was sure God was on my side.
 But, it hasn’t happened yet.
 One of the blessings of this frustrating effort is that I have learned to be part of a team, to collaborate with others who agree with my core vision – to stop the cycle of violence and abuse.
 After I was able to set my ego aside, I realized that this could be accomplished by education and training workshops on trauma.
 We are refocusing, re-tooling and moving forward.